Senegal national football team: Current squad

-The following 26 players were called up for the 2022 FIFA World Cup.
-Sadio Mané withdrew injured on 17 November, and was replaced on 20 November by Moussa N'Diaye.
+The following players were called up for the friendly matches against Brazil and Kenya on 15 and 18 November 2025; respectively.

-Caps and goals correct as of 4 December 2022, after the match against England.
+Caps and goals updated as of 18 November 2025, after the match against Kenya.

 Recent call-ups

-The following players have been called up for Senegal in the last 12 months.
+The following players have also been called up for Senegal in the last twelve months.

-INJ

-INJ

 DEC Player refused to join the team after the call-up.

 INJ Player withdrew from the squad due to an injury.